btnguyenPersonal/edit/tasks.md

 - when not in typing restrict to have cursor not pass last character
 - backup file (some way to debug??)
 - add multi-line searches
-- clean up all the render code, sooo trash and complicated
 - make helper function for printing w/ color w/o having to turn on and off manually duping logic before and after print
 - need to fix the crap with onlyMotions, every motion should work all the same and not have jank logic (maybe separate out motions into it's own thing?)
     - have isMotion() can't be too broken?